The Victorian Psychology Clinic

 Signs and Symptoms of Body Image concerns and Body Dysmorphia

-• Avoiding mirrors, photos, or certain clothing due to discomfort with appearance
+• avoiding mirrors, photos or certain clothing

-• Frequent mirror-checking or avoiding mirrors entirely
+• frequent mirror checking or avoiding mirrors entirely

 THE VICTORIAN PSYCHOLOGY CLINIC